ai-forever/digital_peter_aij2020/README.en.md

 A detailed description of the problem (with an immersion in the problem) can be found in [```desc/detailed_description_of_the_task_en.pdf```](https://github.com/sberbank-ai/digital_peter_aij2020/blob/master/desc/detailed_description_of_the_task_en.pdf)

 Train dataset can be downloaded [here](https://storage.yandexcloud.net/datasouls-ods/materials/46b7bb85/datasets.zip).
+This dataset was prepared jointly with a working group consisting of researchers from the Saint Petersburg Institute of History (N.P.Lihachov mansion) of Russian Academy of Sciences - specialists in the history of the Petrine era, as well as paleography and archeography.
+Federal Archival Agency of Russia and Russian State Archive of Ancient Acts were of great help by providing digital copies of autographs.

 There are 2 folders inside: `images` and `words`.
 The `images` folder contains jpg files with cut lines from Peter the Great's documents, and the `words` folder contains txt files (transcribed versions of jpg files).
 Mapping is performed by name.